If you are willing to choose software testing as your career, then this is a must-read!

 #4) Analytical and Judging Skill

-Don’t worry if you don’t have some of the skills mentioned above.
-You can always learn the things if you have an interest.
-Non-IT personas can also grow fast by gaining necessary skills.
+Don’t worry if you don’t have any skills mentioned above.
+You can always learn things if you have an interest.
+Non-IT persons can also grow fast by gaining the concerned skills.

 Best of luck!